Applying to college during a pandemic can feel overwhelming – but it doesn’t have to be, if you stay organized and tackle one task at a time.

 This year’s FAFSA asks questions based on your family’s 2019 income.
 If your financial circumstances have changed because of the pandemic, you’re not alone.
 At St. Edward’s, each student is assigned a financial services counselor when you apply for admission.
 We encourage you to make an appointment to talk (via phone or Zoom) with your counselor if the information you reported on your FAFSA is not representative of your current financial reality.

-For St. Edward’s, the priority deadline to complete the FAFSA is January 15.
+For St. Edward’s, the priority deadline to complete the FAFSA is January 15, but we will continue to award financial aid after that based on availability.
 Our school code is 003621.

 Like many schools, St. Edward’s provides a net price calculator that gives you an estimate of your total cost and the scholarships and grants you could receive.